 The Public Sector Pensions Act (JuEL) came into force as of the beginning of 2017.
 It combines the Local Government Pensions Act (KuEL), the State Employees’ Pensions Act (VaEL), the Evangelical-Lutheran Church Pensions Act (KiEL) and the act on pensions for the employees of Kela (KelaL).
 Employees of the Bank of Finland have also been covered by the Public Sector Pensions Act as of 1 January 2021.

-Of all the insured, approximately 20 per cent are covered by the Public Sector Pensions Act and around four per cent by the State Employees’ Pensions Act.
-At the end of 2020, the pension security of 25,000 people was arranged through smaller public-sector pension acts.
+Of all the insured, approximately 20 per cent are covered by the Public Sector Pensions Act and around five per cent by the State Employees’ Pensions Act.
+At the end of 2021, the pension security of 25,000 people was arranged through smaller public-sector pension acts.
 Roughly 70 per cent of the insured in the public sector are women.

 The public sector pension provision covered persons in an employment or service relationship with Keva’s member corporations.
 They include municipalities and federations of municipalities and, under certain conditions, municipal limited companies and associations.
 Municipal family carers and personal carers, as well as municipal elected officials fall, are also covered by the Public Sector Pensions Act.

 State employees and officials are covered by the State Employees’ Pensions Act.
 Comprehensive school and sixth-form college principles and teachers born before 1970 are also covered by this Act, as were teachers whose current employment or service began before 1 January 1999.
 University employees born before 1 January 1980 are covered by the Public Sector Pensions Act.
 Those born later are covered by the private sector Employees Pensions Act.